docker/compose/docs/reference/compose.md

 and so does `COMPOSE_PROFILES` environment variable for to the `--profiles` flag.

 If flags are explicitly set on command line, associated environment variable is ignored

+Setting the `COMPOSE_IGNORE_ORPHANS` environment variable to `true` will stop docker compose from detecting orphaned containers for the project.